-The most common chumming technique for trout is, every couple of minutes to simply throw handfuls of the chum material out into the water.
-It could be pellets, corns, fish eggs or even live insects.
+The most common chumming technique for trout is throwing out handfuls of chum every couple of minutes.
+It could be pellets, corn, fish eggs, or even live insects.

 Use a slingshot for extra range.

-To get some extra distance is to use a slingshot to fire out a pile of pellets.
+To get some extra distance, consider using a slingshot to fire out a pile of pellets.